microsoft/open-source-discord/README.md

 ### #talkingpostgres

-Talking Postgres (<https://talkingpostgres.com/>) is a podcast for developers who love Postgres (formerly Path To Citus Con).
+Talking Postgres is a podcast for developers who love Postgres. <https://talkingpostgres.com>

 ### general-stage